Being a charter vessel, there is a wide range of species targeted, so versatility through the range of outfits on board is a must.

 The heavy (80 lb) outfits we use mainly to target Kings, and strangely enough, these tend to be used more in the harbour than offshore due to the structure the fish are generally sitting on in there.

 The heavy outfits consist of Diawa Hyper Saltist rods in PE 6-8 coupled with Shimano Saragosa 20 000’s loaded with PE 8 depth braid with a colour change at every 10 mts, this is indispensable when the fish are sitting in a narrow band of water.

-The medium heavy gear (40-50lb) is more usually used offshore.
-The medium heavy’s are Diawa Hyper Saltist’s coupled with Shimano Saragosa 10 000’s loaded with PE 4-5 depth braid.
-Both these sets of outfits can be used for jigging, downrigging or any situation where some grunt is needed eg. when those pesky Marlin turn up on the FAD’s when fishing for Dolphinfish … he he he …
+The medium/heavy gear (40-50lb) is usually used for Kings in the harbour and offshore.
+The medium/heavy’s are Diawa Hyper Saltist’s coupled with Shimano Saragosa 10 000’s loaded with PE 4-5 depth braid.
+Both these sets of outfits can be used in any situation where some grunt is needed.

-We also use a pair of Diawa Saltist’s in the PE 2-3 range coupled with Shimano Saragosa 5000’s loaded with PE 3 depth braid, these have become increasingly used for jigging for Kings when they are being touchy and won’t play with the heavier gear or big , fast jigs.
+For the medium/lights (30lb) we use a pair of Diawa Saltist’s in the PE 2-3 range coupled with Shimano Saragosa 5000’s loaded with PE 3 depth braid, these have become increasingly used for Kings when they are being picky.

 They are also handy for casting live baits for the larger Dollies on the FAD’s.